 Factors to Consider in Your Decision

 If you’ve been given a budget of under $10K, it’s not going to happen via a mobile app development agency.
-If your budget is tiny it makes more sense to look for a single freelance app developer who, as long as your needs aren’t overly complex, may be able to get it done for you at that price.
+If your budget is that size it makes more sense to look for a single freelance app developer who, as long as your needs aren’t overly complex, may be able to get it done for you at that price.

 In my experience as an agency owner, and in talking with other agency owners, you will be hard pressed to find a project possible with a starting budget under $15K (and that is low).
 Remember, you’re getting a team, and a lot more.

 If you are working with a $10K plus budget it would be worthwhile to reach out to an agency, tell them about your project and see if it might be a good fit.

 The value of working with an app development agency will be experienced by companies that want the team, and their expertise.
 A company that sees the value of expert consulting, strategic planning, a custom branded and well thought out design, a long term partner for future updates, and so on.

 Agency teams are ready to go.
 Once the contract is signed and the deposit is made, your agency team can hit the ground running.
 They have systems in place to ensure that development progresses quickly and efficiently.